+Millions of people read Roald Dahl's books every year and find something joyous in the words he wrote; we see this enthusiasm in our visitors.
 At the Museum, in Roald Dahl's archive, we care for all the versions of the stories, from the earliest drafts to finished books.
-We believe the Roald Dahl Archive is an important part of the heritage of English literature, but 'important' does not mean 'flawless'.
+We believe Roald Dahl's creative legacy is an important part of the heritage of English literature, but important does not mean flawless.

-Similarly, the Roald Dahl Museum does not celebrate Roald Dahl as a flawless 'great man'.
 In our Museum, we shine a light on the elements of Dahl's life that strongly link to his creative craft, because exploring and encouraging creativity is our purpose as a charity.
-We fully support the apology made by the Dahl family and Roald Dahl Story Company for his racist comments about Jews.
-The Roald Dahl Museum condemns all kinds of racism directed at any group.
+We do not seek to celebrate Roald Dahl as a flawless person.